Windows 11 KB5071417 update stuck

 That’s all.
 After installing the updates, simply restart the computer to apply the changes.

-In addition, running the DISM and SFC command help repair or replace corrupt files with correct ones.
+In addition, running the DISM and SFC commands helps repair or replace corrupt files with correct ones.
 It’s very helpful, especially if file corruption prevents downloading and apply Windows updates on your system.

 • Open the command prompt as administrator,